 The process of doing arrays means choosing a time point at which to perform the mRNA microarray, by choosing a 6-hour time-point I was aiming to capture the ideal time to assess RNA changes due to the IL-1 stimulation alone before feedback loops and down-stream changes to take effect.
 Some Preliminary data was achieved by comparing 6 and 24 hours in IL-6 and BMP4 mRNA reactions to IL-1ß stimulation (See appendix 7).

 Another limitation of this data is the fact that I have not replicated this work in protein detection.
+Due to the fact that sometimes mRNA changes are not transcribed to changes in protein level, it is important to investigate these changes in protein levels (Okamoto et al., 1998).

+To allow this work to show its full meaning in disease, protein validation will need to be done in the future.
+Protein levels of these some molecules I look at here have been demonstrated in the literature in response to IL-1ß.

+IL1-a, ICAM1 and IL-6 are well characterised proteins responsive to IL-1ß stimulation and part of the IL-1ß signalling cascade (Dinarello et al., 2012).
+OPG protein levels are increased by IL-1ß in VSMC (Zhang et al., 2002), I, therefore note that whilst there is a limit to what can be inferred from the mRNA data in this chapter alone, I feel that given the nature of the proteins looked at and information in the field that future work to demonstrate these changes would be interesting and worth pursuing.

+In work in our lab it has been shown that when a paigen-fed mouse model of PAH and atherosclerosis is given IL-1RA then their levels of IL-6 and OPG are reduced demonstrating IL-1 dependent mechanisms for their increase in disease (Lawrie et al., 2011).
+Some of the other molecules in this chapter have not currently been demonstrated to show increases in response to IL-1ß so following up on this initial data could yield novel data regarding changes in protein level.

-This would be an interesting avenue to follow up in future work, however for the purposes of this study mRNA transcriptomic changes were being studied and validated in separate cells and whilst I would be very interested to understand which alterations are transcribed to protein changes this work was not within the confines of this study.
+This would be an interesting avenue for future work, however for the purposes of this study mRNA transcriptomic changes were being studied and validated in separate cells and the purpose of the mRNA qPCR was technical validation to prove the array results were valid and conclusions could be drawn from them about the transcriptomic changes occurring in the cells.

+This being said, I would be interested to understand which alterations are transcribed to protein changes as this would show meaningful changes in proteins levels acting on the cells in disease.

 In vitro analysis of the effect of BMRP2 silencing on IL-1ß responses in PASMC and AoSMC

 Introduction